-Protecting Your Feet With Diabetic Shoes
+Protecting Your Feet With Diabetic Shoes in Roseburg, OR

 Some of the most important services we provide at Wilks Advanced Foot Care are those we provide for our patients who are diabetic.
 Treatment for existing issues is essential for avoiding serious medical complications, but prevention is an even safer path for your health.
 To that end, a pair of diabetic shoes can serve to keep your feet safe and protected.
 This is an essential part of a responsible diabetic foot care plan, and our office can help you find a pair that works best for you!